guard-garud/Port-Scanner/README.md

-# Port Scanner Using Pyhton
+# Port Scanner Using Python

 A powerful and professional port scanner written in Python.
 This tool scans a target IP for open ports within a specified range and provides additional features like OS fingerprinting, service detection, and data visualization.